brink182/cfg-loader/trunk/Source/README-CFG.txt

 #   1 = enable debugger
 #   2 = enable debugger and pause start
 #
+# select = [previous], start, middle, end, most, least, random
+#   Selects which game is picked by default on startup.
+#   The new default is the previous game played (to get old
+#   operation, set select=start).
+#   'start', 'middle' and 'end' refer to position in the list.
+#   'most' and 'least' refer to number of plays (in Cfg).
+#   'random' selects a different game each time.
+#
+# adult_themes = [0], 1
+#   determines if adult themes can be downloaded
+#
+# theme_previews = [1], 0
+#   determines if the theme preview images should be downloaded and displayed
+#
 # Game Compatibility Options:
 # ===========================
 #